Ultimate Comics: X-Men

 Ultimate Comics: X-Men was an ongoing monthly comic-book series published by Marvel Comics.
 It made its debut in September 2011 as part of the second re-launch of "Ultimate Marvel", though was canceled in 2013.
 Through the "Ultimate Universe Reborn" tagline following the "Death of Spider-Man", and written by Nick Spencer with art by Paco Medina, the series serves as a continuation of earlier titles such as Ultimate X-Men, Ultimate Comics: X, and the Ultimate Comics: Fallout mini-series.
 This title also exists alongside other relaunched Ultimate Marvel works, including Ultimate Comics: Spider-Man and Ultimate Comics: Ultimates.

+Ultimate Comics X-Men was relaunched on March 6, 2024 with Peach Momoko's Ultimate X-Men.
+Ultimate Universe #1.